Program overview

 Featured Experiences

-The Bachelor of Arts & Science in Archaeology & Kinesiology offers a range of unique experiences that enhance student learning:
+The Bachelor of Arts & Science in Archaeology & Kinesiology offers a variety of unique experiences that enhance the learning journey:

 Career Options